 FICA taxes are calculated based on an individual’s gross annual wages.
-This includes salary, bonuses, commissions, tips, employee reimbursements, overtime pay, sick pay, and premiums on some types of insurance.
+This includes salary, bonuses, commissions, tips, overtime pay, sick pay, and premiums on some types of insurance.

-Employers and employees must each pay 6.2% social security tax on gross annual pay up to $132,900.
+Employers and employees must each pay 6.2% social security tax on gross annual pay up to $132,900 for the 2019 tax year, and up to $137,700 for 2020.
 This dollar limit is adjusted annually for inflation.
-Once your employees’ wages exceed $132,900, you should no longer withhold social security taxes from their pay.
+Once your employees’ wages exceed this cap, you should no longer withhold social security taxes from their pay.
 You also don’t have to pay any employer taxes on wages above that amount.

 There’s no wage cap for Medicare tax, which means that all of an employee’s annual wages are subject to this tax.
 Employees and employers must each contribute 1.45%.

-Let’s say that you employ a sales executive whose gross annual wages are $225,000.
+Let’s say that you employed a sales executive in 2019 whose gross annual wages are $225,000.
 The executive is a single tax filer.
 Here’s how you would calculate FICA taxes for this employee.